Lapo9/AutocorrelationCUDA/readme.md

 _The goal of the project was to write a software algorithm to calculate the autocorrelation function extremely efficiently._

 ### Background
-Fluorescence correlation spectroscopy (FSC) is a technique used by scientists to study the behavior of biomolecules.
+[Fluorescence correlation spectroscopy (FSC)][1] is a technique used by scientists to study the behavior of biomolecules.
 The main advantage of this kind of analysis is to be able to monitor the experiment in real-time.
 The main disadvantage is the same.
 Indeed, in order to collect and process data as the experiment goes on, using highly specialized hardware components is mandatory.
 This significantly raises the costs to conduct the experiments, denying to many non-commercial scientific hubs the possibility to contribute to scientific progress, and to form new professionals.

 The progress in commercial hardware that took place during the last decade, led many software developers and scientists to start thinking about a different solution: implement the well known compute-intense algorithms, which used to run on dedicated hardware, as software.
 This not only allowed a faster distribution of the new iterations of the tools involved in scientific analysis, but also did cut down the costs to perform the experiments.
 First and foremost, a commercial piece of hardware is way cheaper than a custom ASIC or FPGA.
 Second, a CPU or GPU is less specialized than an integrated circuit, and it can be used for a wide range of studies.